mkollaro/taskrunner/README.md

 ### The name of a task

 By default, the name of a task is the class name.
-Therefore, if you use

-    task1 = {'task': ExampleTask, ...
-    task2 = {'task': ExampleTask, ...

-they will both show up in the logs as *ExampleTask*.
-You probably don't want this, so you can rename them by adding the `name` keyword into the task configuration.
+To have more readable logs, you can specify the keyword `name` in the task configuration.

-    task1 = {'task': ExampleTask, 'name': 'task1', ...
-    task2 = {'task': ExampleTask, 'name': 'task2', ...

 #### Redefining the configuration trough CLI arguments